The War that Time Forgot: Publication history

 In the 1980s, DC briefly revisited The War that Time Forgot in a run as one of the features in Weird War Tales (#100).
 During the series run in Weird War Tales, Dinosaur Island was visited by the Creature Commandos and the G.I.
 Robot.
 This was the World War II version of the Commandos.

 Dinosaur Island was also featured in Tim Truman's 1998 four-issue miniseries, Guns of the Dragon.
 The 1920s set miniseries provided a sort of origin story for the island.

 In Darwyn Cooke's 2003 alternate-universe mini-series DC: The New Frontier, Dinosaur Island was revisited yet again as part of its opening prelude.
 Here, it is visited by the military team known as The Losers.

-In May 2008, Bruce Jones launched The War that Time Forgot as a 12-issue limited series, featuring the Enemy Ace, Firehair, and Tomahawk on one side and the Golden Gladiator, the Viking Prince and the G.I.
+In May 2008, Bruce Jones launched The War that Time Forgot as a 12-issue limited series, featuring Enemy Ace, Firehair, and Tomahawk on one side and the Golden Gladiator, Viking Prince, and G.I.
 Robot on the other.